pingevt/drupal-react-widgets/drupal-react-widgets.md

 1. Single Field React Widget
 1. Complex Data React Widget

-^ NOTE: I won't go into depth with the React side of code.
+^ NOTE: I will not go into depth with the React side of code.
 I'm not a react expert by any means.. except to show you what we absolutely need for Drupal to work.

 ^ NOTE: we are going to bounce around windows, so prepare yourself.